Postgraduate in Blockchain and Web 3.0

 Program ends: 28 April, 2023

-DLT and crypto technologies are generating new forms of integration and business interrelation based on smart contracts and the cryptoeconomy, where the borders of organizations and knowledge are blurred creating complex ecosystems around blockchain and payments technology.
+Blockchain and Web 3.0 are generating new forms of integration and business interrelation based on smart contracts and the cryptoeconomy, where the borders of organizations and knowledge are blurred creating complex ecosystems around blockchain and payments technology.
 In this context, fintech companies need multidisciplinary professionals who know blockchain technologies and who can work as a team to solve problems or achieve common goals that cannot be achieved individually or with only a specialization in programming, economics, or applications.

-Aware of this need for a new blockchain technology, the Postgraduate Course in Blockchain and other DLT Technologies will train you as a specialist in legal, incentive systems, technology, cryptocurrencies, or business so that you can create systems using the three approaches, in innovative work environments based on decentralized technologies, blockchain, Smart Contracts, and decentralized Apps.
+Aware of this need for a new blockchain technology, the Postgraduate Course in Blockchain and Web 3.0 will train you as a specialist in legal, incentive systems, technology, cryptocurrencies, or business so that you can create systems using the three approaches, in innovative work environments based on decentralized technologies, blockchain, Smart Contracts, and decentralized Apps.

 The blockchain technologies program provides you with the fintech tools and skills necessary to face the challenges that technological and programming innovation is introducing to society and the business fabric, both at a theoretical level and in its practical implementation in different systems and applications.

-In addition, the Postgraduate Course in Blockchain and other DLT Technologies, thanks to its teaching team and collaborating companies linked to blockchain technologies, helps you create a network of contacts in one of the most cutting-edge financial sectors of data and business innovation, and to participate in the Izertis awards, in which the best blockchain and smart contracts projects presented by students will compete.
+In addition, the Postgraduate Course in Blockchain and Web 3.0, thanks to its teaching team and collaborating companies linked to blockchain technologies, helps you create a network of contacts in one of the most cutting-edge financial sectors of data and business innovation.

 Why choose this program